-- Integrate invasive species management and funding broadly across a variety of National Forest System programs, while associating the management and funding with the specific aquatic or terrestrial invasive species that is being prioritized for management, as well as the purpose and need of the project, program objective, or by program creating the disturbance with high risk of invasion. - Coordinate and cooperate with Federal, State, and county agencies and adjacent landowners in invasive species prevention, early detection and rapid response, control and containment, restoration and rehabilitation, and inventory and monitoring activities. - An integrated pest management approach to invasive species treatment typically emphasizes eradication on smaller priority areas and new species, with control emphasized on new starts and areas of minor infestations, and containment actions applied to areas of existing large infestations.
+- Integrate invasive species management and funding broadly across a variety of National Forest System programs, while associating the management and funding with the specific aquatic or terrestrial invasive species that is being prioritized for management, as well as the purpose and need of the project, program objective, or by program creating the disturbance with high risk of invasion. - Coordinate and cooperate with Federal, State, and County agencies and adjacent landowners in invasive species prevention, early detection and rapid response, control and containment, restoration and rehabilitation, and inventory and monitoring activities. - An integrated pest management approach to invasive species treatment typically emphasizes eradication on smaller priority areas and new species, with control emphasized on new starts and areas of minor infestations, and containment actions applied to areas of existing large infestations.
 Invasive species infestations are typically inventoried periodically to monitor the existing and new infestations. - Prioritize invasive species prevention and treatment activities, with emphasis on all Forest Service administrative sites and high use sites such as trailheads, boat ramps, campgrounds, interpretive or historic sites, and road corridors.
-In addition, emphasize areas of high botanical value such as known populations of at-risk-plant species, traditional cultural plant collection areas identified by tribal traditional users, research natural areas, and botanical special areas.

-- Consider the following factors when prioritizing invasive species treatment: 1) invasive species category potential invader, new invader, widespread invader; 2) relative invasive nature of the species and its potential to displace native species; 3) relative ecological importance or rarity of the site that could be damaged by the presence of the invasive species; 4) potential for off-site movement of seeds or propagules; 5) determination of control method, which is dependent on the species and site; 6) site monitoring to determine the need to repeat or alter treatment; and 7) available funding. - Determine the risk of introducing, establishing, or spreading invasive species associated with any proposed action, as an integral component of project planning and analysis, and where necessary provide for alternatives or mitigation measures to reduce or eliminate that risk prior to project approval.
-The Northern Region Weed Risk Assessment Protocol (USDA Forest Service Northern Region Weed Risk Assessment) or similar method can determine the risk of weed spread for projects, needed prevention and protection measures, and monitoring needs. - Use industry standard prevention measures and best management practices, such as, Best Management Practices Soil and Water Conservation Practices (FSH 2509.22); Forest Service Timber Sale Contract Provisions; Special Use Supplemental Clause; USDA-Forest Service, Northern Region; Pit and Stockpile Guidelines; National Best Management Practices for Water Quality Management on National Forest System Lands (FS-990a); and enforce Northern Region Weed and Invasive Species Free Restrictions. - Include in contracts and permits clauses and specifications requiring the implementation of measures to prevent, control, and contain aquatic or terrestrial invasive species (including noxious weeds).
-Oversee contract and permit administration to ensure compliance with the provisions. - Provide continuing education for Forest Service field personnel in invasive species identification.
+In addition, emphasize areas of high botanical value such as known populations of at-risk-plant species, traditional cultural plant collection areas identified by tribal traditional users, research natural areas, and botanical special areas. - Consider the following factors when prioritizing invasive species treatment: 1)invasive species category potential invader, new invader, widespread invader; 2) relative invasive nature of the species and its potential to displace native species; 3) relative ecological importance or rarity of the site that could be damaged by the presence of the invasive species; 4) potential for off-site movement of seeds or propagules; 5) determination of control method, which is dependent on the species and site; 6) site monitoring to determine the need to repeat or alter treatment; and 7) available funding. - Determine the risk of introducing, establishing, or spreading invasive species associated with any proposed action, as an integral component of project planning and analysis, and where necessary provide for alternatives or mitigation measures to reduce or eliminate that risk prior to project approval.
+The Northern Region Weed Risk Assessment Protocol (U.S. Department of Agriculture 1995) or similar method can determine the risk of weed spread for projects, needed prevention and protection measures, and monitoring needs. - Use industry standard prevention measures and best management practices, such as, Best Management Practices - Soil and Water Conservation Practices (FSH 2509.22); Forest Service Timber Sale Contract Provisions; Special Use Supplemental Clause; USDA-Forest Service, Northern Region; Pit and Stockpile Guidelines; National Best Management Practices for Water Quality Management on National Forest System Lands (FS-990a); and enforce Northern Region Weed and Invasive Species Free Restrictions. - Include in contracts and permits clauses and specifications requiring the implementation of measures to prevent, control, and contain aquatic or terrestrial invasive species (including noxious weeds).
+Oversee contract and permit administration to ensure compliance with the provisions. - Provide continuing education for Forest Service field personnel in invasive species identification. - Utilize the official database of record to determine a change in extent of a particular species (per invasive species desired condition FW-DC-INV 01: "...Where invasive species occur, their range is reduced where possible, or at a minimum, they do not expand..."), the range is the geographic extent of a particular species on the landscape.
+To support MON-INV-01, establishing a baseline year could provide a basis to compare invasive plant species range spatially in subsequent years.
+An increase in abundance would not necessarily mean there was a change in the range.